 A bad patent management strategy lacks an understanding of where risk or value is in their portfolio.
-But a bad patent management strategy can also surface in the initial filing stages of a business.
-Many technology companies file massive amounts of patents with sole aim of protecting technical features and products developed in-house.
-Often this means that no attention is dedicated to the patent’s future value or exploitation early-on.
+But a bad patent management strategy can also surface in the initial filing stages of a company.
+Many technology companies file massive amounts of patents with sole aim of protecting technical features and products developed in house.
+Often this means that no attention is dedicated to the patent’s future value or exploitation.

-Another common problem in IP management is when a business leader suddenly revisits patents that have been long neglected, as a last resort to generate revenue.
-Unfortunately, at that point, only a small percentage of portfolios can produce any kind of ROI because no significant portfolio management strategy was initially implemented.
+Another common problem is when a comapny suddenly revisits neglected patents, as a last resort to generate revenue.
+Unfortunately, at that point, only a few portfolios produce any kind of ROI because no strategy was initially implemented.

 Not Being Able to Communicate Value to Buyers and Licensees

-But a well-executed patent management strategy and a valuable portfolio are not always enough.
-Because not being able to provide buyers and licensees with in-depth insight into their company’s portfolio will prevent patents from ever being sold or licensed.
-This lack of in-depth insight prevents business leaders from tapping into the full range of available transaction opportunities.
+But a well executed patent management strategy and a valuable portfolio are not always enough.
+Because not being able to provide buyers and licensees with in depth insight into their company’s portfolio will prevent patents from being sold or licensed.
+This lack of in depth insight prevents companies from tapping into the full range of available transaction opportunities.
 These available transactions can be the most suitable path to successful technology adoption, and patent commercialization or transaction.

-Now, AI-based IP analysis software can enable a much deeper and faster assessment of both individual patents and portfolios.
-Such intellectual property analysis software can enable business, financial, and technical leaders to quickly access and analyze data on the quality of an entire patent portfolio, technology segments, or a single patent as well as patent valuations of how much their patents are worth today and over its remaining life so they can make better intangible asset management decisions.
+Now, AI based IP analysis software can enable a much deeper and faster assessment of both individual patents and portfolios.
+Such intellectual property analysis software can enable business, financial, and technical leaders to quickly access and analyze data on the quality of an entire patent portfolio, technology segments, or a single patent as well as valuations of how much their patents are worth today and over its remaining life.

-Patents can be fully utilized after an intellectual property management strategy is implemented and the portfolio’s value is communicable to buyers or licensees.
-The ability to recognize and implement IP management strategies, such as improved technology adoption, patent commercialization and monetization, filing and acquisition strategies, and the assessment of patent-related risk mitigation by spotting potential threats or actively seeking out business opportunities, are all necessary patent management strategies.
+The ability to recognize and implement IP management strategies is crucial.
+These strategies include improved technology adoption, patent commercialization and monetization, filing and acquisition strategies, and the assessment of patent-related risk mitigation by spotting potential threats or actively seeking out business opportunities.